soraxas/git-subrepo-squash/README.md

 ```
 git-subrepo-squash
 git-subrepo-squash status --log-count 200
-git-subrepo-squash squash path/to/subrepo \
-  --base origin/main \
-  --head HEAD \
-  --output /tmp/subrepo.patch \
-  --stat
-git-subrepo-squash squash-commit path/to/subrepo [path/to/other] --target <target-sha>
+git-subrepo-squash squash path/to/subrepo [path/to/other] --target <target-sha>
 ```

 Arguments:

-- `path` – directory of the vendored subrepo relative to the repo root.
+- `paths` – one or more subrepo directories relative to the repo root.
-- `--base` – reference to diff against (default: `origin/main`).
-- `--head` – reference containing your changes (default: `HEAD`).
-- `--output` – optional patch file path.
-If omitted, the patch prints to stdout.
-- `--stat` – show a diffstat after generating the patch.
+- `--target` – target commit SHA to move the subrepo parent to.
 - `--allow-dirty` – skip the clean working tree check.
 - `--repo` – path anywhere inside the repository (defaults to `.`).
-- `--quiet` – hide informational messages.
+- `--log-count` – maximum number of commits to show in the history DAG (default: 200).
+- `--pager` – force pager output (uses `$PAGER`).
+- `--no-pager` – disable the pager even when output is a TTY.

-Running `git-subrepo-squash` (or `git-subrepo-squash status`) prints an ASCII tree of subrepo paths discovered via `git subrepo status`, along with recent commit history DAG for the main repo (controlled by `--log-count`).
+Running `git-subrepo-squash` (or `git-subrepo-squash status`) prints an ASCII tree of subrepo paths discovered via `git subrepo status`, along with each subrepo's recorded head commit and a recent commit history DAG for the main repo (controlled by `--log-count`).
 The history stops once all pull parents are shown and tags commits that match a pull parent.
 ANSI color is enabled when output is a TTY (or when `NO_COLOR` is unset).
 Output uses your configured pager (`$PAGER`, defaults to `less -FRSX`) when stdout is a TTY.
 Use `--no-pager` to disable it or `--pager` to force it.

-`squash-commit` rewrites the subrepo `.gitrepo` parent to an earlier commit after verifying that no non-`.gitrepo` changes occurred under the subrepo path between the target commit and the current parent.
+`squash` rewrites the subrepo `.gitrepo` parent to an earlier commit after verifying that no non-`.gitrepo` changes occurred under the subrepo path between the target commit and the current parent.
 Multiple subrepo paths may be supplied.